 The LP was split into two distinct halves, with very little consideration to commercial success.
 Side One mainly consisted of acoustic blues with some choice cuts, particularly the memorable Dog Me Bitch.
 The real ace, however, was Side Two, which consisted of one lengthy track, the intelligently constructed and dazzlingly effective synth-led The Hunt.

-Since the demise of the definitive power trio – bass player Pete Cruikshank, drummer Ken Pustelnik and guitarist Tony McPhee – in the mid-1970s, The Groundhogs have enjoyed a double life.
-Their terrestrial selves play on the pub circuit while their records enjoy a glowing reputation amongst the likes of Julian Cope, Mark E Smith and Steve Malkmus.
+Since the demise of the definitive power trio – bass player Pete Cruikshank, drummer Ken Pustelnik and guitarist Tony McPhee – in the mid-1970s, The Groundhogs enjoyed a double life.
+Their terrestrial selves played on the pub circuit while their records enjoyed a glowing reputation amongst the likes of Julian Cope, Mark E Smith and Steve Malkmus.

 Guitar, vocals, keyboards